mmazzarolo/chrome-another-tab/README.md

 ## Overview

-I initially built this extension just for personal use and for trying building a Chrome extension, so it has just the feature that I need for now...
+I initially built this extension just for personal use... and for trying building a Chrome extension 🤷‍♂️, so for now it has just the features that I need...
-PRs are welcome!
+That said, PRs are welcome!
 [Check the DEVLOG to see the history of the project](./DEVLOG.md).

 ### Features